BoiseState/CS390/homework/Practice Interview.md

 public String randomString (int  n) { … }
 ```

 * Suppose we have a class called Box that has width, height, depth  as its attributes.
+The
-The values are doubles.
-In addition it has a boolean attribute named full that represents whether it is empty or full.
-Here are some relevant methods that are available and defined appropriately in the class:
+values are doubles.
+In addition it has a boolean attribute named full that represents whether
+it is empty or full.
+Here are some relevant methods that are available and defined appropriately
+in the class
 ```java
     public Box(double width, double height, double depth) public void getFull()